 1. Comb coils

-This method is very popular on hair that is too short to braid or 2-strand twist.
-One single-strand twist is made in small to medium sections of the hair using a locking product.
+While this method is very popular for hair that is too short to braid or 2-strand twist, you can use it on any length of hair – long or short.
+One single-strand twist is made in small to medium sections of the hair using a locking product such as gel or beeswax.
+This is also the technique used when palm rolling the roots.

-The hair may take longer to lock, due to the fact that the coils unravel a lot during shampooing – which is why scalp cleansing with an astringent is often recommended until the locs settle enough to shampoo without disturbing them too much.
+Your hair may take longer to lock, due to the fact that the coils unravel a lot during shampooing – which is why scalp cleansing with an astringent such as Witch Hazel is often recommended until the locs settle enough to shampoo without disturbing them too much.

-In the beginning stages, the twists tend to unravel and can begin to look very fuzzy and wild.
-Although this is a part of the process, many people cannot and/or do not want to deal with those stages.
+In the beginning stages, your coils may unravel and can begin to look very fuzzy and wild.
+Although this is part of the process, many people do not wish to deal with this stage.

-While any hair texture that has a natural curl/wave/coil pattern can be locked using this method, I’m of the opinion that tightly coiled hair would be best and unravel the least.
+While any hair texture that has a natural curl/wave/coil pattern can be locked using this method, I’m of the opinion that tightly coiled hair is best and would unravel the least.

 2. Two-strand twists

-Most lock-wearers choose this route to start their locks because they hold up better than single strand twist (comb coils).
+Most lock-wearers choose this route to start their locks because they hold up better than single strand twists (comb coils).
+They work well with most hair lengths and textures, but probably best for curly or wavy hair patterns.

 The hair is sectioned and twisted with two strands of hair as opposed to one.
 The twists look very nice when first done and when they mature, they produce very beautiful locks.